FAIRChemistry/datamodel_calibration/specifications/CalibrationModel.md

   - Multiple: True
 - calibration_model
   - Type: Model
-  - Description: Utilized calibration model and its parameters, leading to the calculated concentrations.
+  - Description: Utilized calibration model and its parameters, leading to the calculated concentrations

 ### Model

 - name
   - Type: string
-  - Description: Name of the calibration model.
+  - Description: Name of the calibration model
 - equation
   - Type: string
-  - Description: Equation of the calibration model.
+  - Description: Equation of the calibration model
 - parameters
   - Type: Parameter
-  - Description: Parameters of the calibration model equation.
+  - Description: Parameters of the calibration model equation
   - Multiple: True

 ### Parameter

 - name
   - Type: string
-  - Description: Name of the parameter.
+  - Description: Name of the parameter
 - value
   - Type: float
-  - Description: Value of the parameter.
+  - Description: Value of the parameter

 ### Series